notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [1032] **NPPN_TOOLBARICONSETCHANGED**
-*To notify plugins that toolbar icon set selection has changed.*
+*To notify plugins that toolbar icon set selection has changed. (new to v8.8.2)*

 **Fields:**